What Is Silverside Called in the USA? A Guide to Silverside Beef

 The Primal Cut That Silverside Comes From

-Silverside comes from the round primal cut, which is one of the main sections of beef.
+Silverside comes from the round primal cut, one of the main sections of beef.
 The round includes the upper leg and rear of the cow, with cuts such as top round, eye of round, and sirloin tip.
-Silverside stands out because it’s located near the outer edge and covered by a silvery layer, which is how it got its name.
+Silverside, or bottom round, stands out because it’s located near the outer edge and is covered by a silvery layer, which is how it got its name.

 Why Silverside is Unique Among Beef Cuts